OpenVoiceOS/ovos-systemd/README.md

 ## WARNING: Work in progress

+**This repository is in progress of being changed to the OVOS format.
+README will be updated soon.**

 This repository is a work in progress.
 For these to run properly, you need to run the following mycroft-core version till this get PR-ed and merged into the main repository;
 https://github.com/forslund/mycroft-core/tree/service-hooks